History

 • Learn more about the infamous Jetport Battle

-• The Nov 1977 DOT approval for a AT&T helipad was upheld in June 1979 court rules AT&T can have a helipad.
+• The Nov 1977 DOT approval for an AT&T helipad was upheld in June 1979, and the court ruled AT&T can have a helipad.
 Until then, the Somerset Hills Airport served as AT&T’s helipad.

 • American Aviation Historical Society